Loway/OpenQueueMetricsAddOns/ansible-fusionpbx/README.md

 On each QueueMetrics instance, the following settings must be made before starting:

 - User `robot` is enabled to allow remote configuration and has security keys `USR_QUEUE USR_AGENT USRADMIN`.
+It uses the same password as webqloader.
 - An outbound queue named `OUTBOUND` is added
 - The settings below are present.